bencvt/LibShapeDraw/README-contributing.md

     include the `natives` subdirectory; the test suite needs them.
     `minecraft.jar` should be vanilla with only ModLoader (or Forge) patched in.
 3. Create `lib/minecraft-deobf.jar` using MCP.
 Details in the next section.
-4. Run Maven; the jars are located in `projects/*/target/`.
+4. Change directory to `projects/all`.

-That's all there is to it.
+4. Run Maven.
+The output jars are located in `projects/*/target/`.

 There is no need to use Forge or reference any Forge classes when compiling either.
 ModLoader is enough.
 You *can* compile against a `lib/minecraft.jar`